LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-mvc/display-search-results/_index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: Sally Steuterman # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: gildedgardenia # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: 2023-08-01 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-09-23T10:03:50-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Once you have your `displaySearchResults` handler passing information to the